 Growing up in Canada is a privilege, but growing up on Vancouver Island is a blessing.
-The rich environment unspoiled by city streets offers children an experience that most only dream of, and can't be found anywhere else in the world.
-These are the earliest memories your little ones will remember, Make it the best memories possible by choosing Nanaimo, B.C.
+The rich environment unspoiled by city streets offers children an experience that most only dream of and can't be found anywhere else in the world.
+These are the earliest memories your little ones will remember.
+Make it the best memories possible by choosing Nanaimo, B.C.

-If you're relocating to Nanaimo with children, or moving to Nanaimo and planning on starting a family, picking the best schools is vital to their future success.
+If you're relocating to Nanaimo with children or moving to Nanaimo and planning on starting a family, picking the best schools is vital to their future success.
 Use our Nanaimo Ladysmith School District home search or click on one of the following catchment areas to see homes for sale near Nanaimo best primary, secondary, and french emersion (Ecole) schools.

 Downsizing and Retiring

-Why go South when you can go West to live on Vancouver Island.
+Why go south when you can go West to live on Vancouver Island.
 Vancouver Island has some of the best retirement, 55+, and active living communities in all of Canada.
 Whether you want an oceanfront view, an active social life, mountainside living or lakeside bonfires, there is a community on Vancouver Island to fit your needs.

-Some of the top choices of individuals looking to downsize and retire on the Island begin there search in Nanaimo, Ladysmith, Parksville, Qualicum Beach, and Lantzville.
+Some of the top choices of individuals looking to downsize and retire on the Island begin their search in Nanaimo, Ladysmith, Parksville, Qualicum Beach, and Lantzville.
 Each of these communities has somthing unique to offer its residents, but all share the mild West Coast weather and beautiful flora and fauna found on the East Coast of Vancouver Island.